Wisconsin's Supreme Court orders primary to proceed as planned on Tuesday

-The Wisconsin Supreme Court put the state's presidential primary back on track, ruling on Monday that Democratic Governor Tony Evers cannot postpone in-person voting to June despite the coronavirus crisis.
-Evers had moved to postpone the primary election from Tuesday until June 9, citing health risks from the coronavirus pandemic, but Republicans quickly filed a legal challenge in the state Supreme Court.
+The Wisconsin Supreme Court put the state's chaotic presidential primary back on track, ruling on Monday that Democratic Governor Tony Evers cannot postpone in-person voting to June despite the coronavirus crisis.
+Evers had moved earlier in the day to postpone the primary election from Tuesday until June 9, citing health risks from the coronavirus pandemic, but Republicans quickly filed a legal challenge in the state Supreme Court.

+The ruling means Wisconsin voters will head to the polls on Tuesday to vote in the primary, as well as state and local elections, despite orders to stay at home and a ban on public gatherings to limit exposure to the virus, which has killed more than 10,000 people nationwide and infected more than 350,000.
+Republicans argued Evers did not have the authority to postpone the election and accused him of "unconstitutional overreach."

+"The state’s highest court has spoken: the governor can’t unilaterally move the date of the election," Republican Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald said in a joint statement after the court ruled 4-2 in favor of their motion to block Evers.
+"This election will proceed as planned," they said.

-The move by Evers came after the Republican-controlled legislature rejected his call last week to cancel in-person voting on Tuesday and extend the time to return absentee ballots into late May.
-"Absent legislative or court action, I cannot in good conscience stand by and do nothing.
-The bottom line is that I have an obligation to keep people safe, and that’s why I signed this executive order today," Evers said in a statement.
+Evers described his order as a last-ditch effort at preserving public safety after the Republican-controlled legislature rejected his call last week to cancel in-person voting on Tuesday and extend the time to return absentee ballots into late May.
+Evers said last week he did not have the authority to move the election on his own, but his order relies on a state law that says during an emergency the governor can issue orders to protect the security of people and property.

-Republican legislative leaders said Evers did not have the authority to postpone the election and moved quickly to block his executive order in court.
-"The clerks of this state should stand ready to proceed with the election.
-The governor's executive order is clearly an unconstitutional overreach," Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald said in a joint statement.

-"Governor Evers can't unilaterally run the state," they said.
-Like much of the country, Wisconsin residents are under orders to stay at home and public gatherings are banned to limit exposure to the coronavirus.
-Fears about infection have led to a shortage of poll workers and an explosion in requests for absentee ballots.
+"I cannot in good conscience allow any types of gathering that would further the spread of this disease and to put more lives at risk," Evers told reporters on a conference call after issuing the executive order.
+"There is not a sufficiently safe way to administer in-person voting tomorrow."
+Some state officials have warned of potential chaos if the voting goes ahead.
+Fears about infection have led to an explosion in requests for absentee ballots.

-Some state officials had warned of potential chaos if the voting went ahead.
-Concerns about the coronavirus have left nearly 60% of the state’s municipalities with a shortage of poll workers, causing the consolidation of many polling sites, and more than 100 without staff for even one polling site.
+Concerns about the coronavirus have also left nearly 60% of the state’s municipalities with a shortage of poll workers, causing the consolidation of many polling sites, and more than 100 without staff for even one polling site.
 The Wisconsin Army National Guard was set to help at the polls.

+More than a dozen states have responded to the coronavirus pandemic by delaying or adjusting their primaries in the Democratic race to pick a challenger to Republican President Donald Trump in the Nov.
+3 election.
+Democrats in Wisconsin have criticized Republicans for trying to force the vote to go forward.
+Republicans have cited the potential for voter fraud and the short timeline to fill thousands of state and local offices that are also on the ballot.

+Democrats say Republicans want to dampen turnout in state races, particularly for a seat on the Wisconsin Supreme Court that could be instrumental in ruling on future voting-rights cases in the battleground state crucial to November's election.
+A record of nearly 1.3 million absentee ballots had been requested although only about 725,000 had been returned by Monday, the Wisconsin Elections Commission said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)